 06 of 10

-This Spanish colonial curtisandwindham is giving us major European vibes with its light tan paint color and deep green shutters.
-If you want to add a little color to your stucco home without a total facelift, consider painting your shutters a darker, more vibrant shade to truly stand out.
+This Spanish colonial from Curtis and Windham Architects of Houston, Texas, gives off major European vibes with its light tan paint color and deep green shutters.
+To add a little color to your stucco home without a total facelift, painting your shutters a darker, more vibrant shade helps the house stand out.

 07 of 10

 There's just something about a dusty pale pink house.
 This 1920s historic home in Wisconsin, the Henry Werner-Stateson House, feels welcoming and homey.
 Light pink is an excellent choice for anyone who wants to add a little color to their stucco home without going too bold or bright.

 A blue house is playful, charming, and cozy.
 This Salt Lake City home featured by Very Fine House shows how well blue works on stucco.
 This home uses a monochromatic palette, including lighter blue siding and darker blue shutters.